 Can I make alkaline noodles at home?

 - Yes, you can use commercially produced food-grade lye water sold in Asian grocery stores.
 One popular brand is Koon Chun and is a solution containing Potassium Carbonate & Sodium Bi-Carbonate.
+This is the brand I use.

 - In the absence of lye water, you can also use baking soda but it first must be baked to turn it into a stronger alkaline.